Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: The proposed solution

 The development of the LSTM model adopts the manner of offline development and online deployment.
-The historical data stored by the platform is used for the model's training.
-After the trained model meets the training criteria, the natural model will be deployed in the further step.
-Historical data includes two parts, the network state data and corresponding actions.
-Actions here are operations recorded by the engineers manually when the QoS is lower than the threshold.
-Some of the network state data is exported using the template shown in table~\ref{table: network state data}, where WAN ID indicates the ID of the devices that need an action; the carrier is the carrier frequency; LTE-RSRP, LTE-SINR, LTE-RSRQ, Latency, Latitude and Longitude are UE related information; Time refers the timestamp for that record.
+The historical data stored by the platform is used for the model's training and testing.
+After the trained model meets the training criteria, it will be deployed in the platform as a container to work online.
+Historical data includes two parts: the prepared and engineered data and corresponding actions.
+Actions here are operations recorded by the engineers manually when the QoS is lower than the threshold and result in disconnection.

-The next anomaly must be forecasted according to the hidden pattern of historical network state records, so a reasonable solution is to formalize a sequence prediction task, where multiple discrete records on sequential timestamps will be cascaded as one training sequence.
+The next anomaly must be forecasted according to the hidden pattern of the historical network and CPE state records, so a reasonable solution is to formalize a sequence prediction task, where multiple discrete records on sequential timestamps will be cascaded as one training sequence.
 Then these training sequences are labelled by using manual operations.
 The training sequence is labeled as `0’ if there is an action needed, otherwise, the label is `1’.

-For the features in table~\ref{table: network state data}, the WAN ID, LTE-RSRP, LTE-SINR, LTE-RSRQ, and Latency indicators are some of the taken features for training, while removing the carrier, latitude, and longitude because they are unlikely correlated with the occurrence of the anomaly.
-The recording interval of raw data is 5 seconds.
-Two months of records were stored and then processed in the cloud-native data platform.
-The data pre-processing process is illustrated in Fig.~\ref{fig:raw_data pre-processing}.